-Pushing the RADIO button will change the band as follows:

-AM ←→ FM1 or SAT (Satellite, if so equipped)
+Pushing the FM, AM or SAT radio select button will change the band to either FM, AM or SAT (satellite-if so equipped) radio stations.

-When the RADIO button is pushed while the ignition switch is in the ACC or ON position, the radio will come on at the station last played.
+When the FM, AM or SAT radio select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station last played.

-The last station played will also come on when the POWER/VOLUME control knob is depressed to ON.
+The last station played will also come on when the Power/Volume control knob is depressed to ON.

-No satellite radio reception is available when the RADIO button is pressed to access satellite radio stations unless optional satellite receiver and antenna are installed (retrofit unavailable without factory satellite radio pre-wiring), and an XM® or SIRIUSTM satellite radio service subscription is active.
-If satellite radio is not operational then the RADIO button is used to toggle between AM and FM bands.
+No satellite radio reception is available and "NO SAT" is displayed when the SAT button is pressed unless optional satellite receiver and antenna are installed and an XM® or SIRIUSTM satellite radio service subscription is active.
+Satellite radio is not available in Alaska.
+Hawaii and Guam.

-If a compact disc is playing when the RADIO button is pushed, the compact disc will automatically be turned off and the last radio station played will come on.
+If a compact disc is playing when the FM, AM or SAT radio select button is pushed, the compact disc will automatically be turned off and the last radio station played will come on.